raulcf/CMSC-33580-1/index.md

 #### Learning Objectives

-In addition to learning about a varied set of topics related to data science, management, and data economics, the following are the specific learning objectives of this class:
+In addition to learning about a varied set of topics related to data science, data management, and data economics, the following are the specific learning objectives of this class:

 - To become comfortable discussing papers written in different styles by researchers in diverse research communities.